- 24 Jan 2022

 Session ID | User session ID in which the current operation (that resulted in the trace) was performed |

-Start time | Start time of the segment of the trace |
+Start time | The start time of the segment of the trace |

 Trace ID | The trace ID of the trace that this segment is part of |

-User ID | Username or client_id extracted from the access token or Authorization header in the inbound request from outside the system. |
+User ID | The username or client_id was extracted from the access token or Authorization header in the inbound request from outside the system. |

-User Role | The actual or assumed role the client is making the request under extracted from token or application security context. |
+User Role | The client's actual or assumed role is making the request extracted from the token or application security context. |

-User Scope | Scopes or granted authorities the client currently possesses extracted from token or application security context.
+User Scope | Scopes or granted authorities the client currently possesses were extracted from the token or application security context.
 The value would come from the scope associated with an OAuth 2.0 Access Token or an attribute value in a SAML 2.0 Assertion. |

 SPANS